NingyiXie/GM-QAOA-Simulation-using-PyTorch/README.md

 - `18_30_max_k_vertex_cover.json`
 - `7_14_tsps.json`

+## Simulation Methods

+Our simulation approach requires obtaining the distribution of objective values for a given problem in advance.
+The methods to retrieve these distributions for problems adopted in the paper are defined in `obj.py`.

+When optimizing GM-QAOA, we utilize PyTorch's automatic differentiation to compute gradients.
+The `GMQAOA` class defined in `gmqaoa.py` can simulate both GM-QAOA and GM-Th-QAOA.

+We employ depth progressive methods and quantum annealing initialization (TQA) to obtain multiple sets of initial parameters.
+Each set is optimized separately, and the best result is selected.

 ## Experimental Results

 The experimental results are stored in the following directories:

 - `approx_result`: Contains results for maximizing the expected value.
 - `popt_result`: Contains results for maximizing the probability of sampling the optimal solution.

+By running the `.ipynb` files, you can plot the Figures from the paper.

 ## Requirements